hm-faisal/MPMS/README.md

 cp .env.example .env

 # Configure your environment variables
-# Edit .env with your settings
+# Edit .env with your MongoDB connection string

+# Start MongoDB (if running locally)
+# mongod

 ```

 ## 🏃 Running the Application